nexe/nexe/README.md

  - #### `target: string`
     - Dash seperated platform-architecture-version. e.g. `'win32-ia32-6.10.3'`
     - default: `[process.platform, process.arch, process.version.slice(1)].join('-')`
+- #### `bundle: string`
+    - Path to a custom bundling function.
+When executed it should either return a fusebox producer, or a string.
+    - If it is a string it will be required and the export `nexeBundle` will be used
+    - Defaults to the internal fuse-box configuration
  - #### `name: string`
     - Module friendly name of the application
     - default: basename of the input file, or `nexe_${Date.now()}`